 Best for Babies: BAMA Kids Cafe

-Many of the kid cafes in Ho Chi Minh City are great for older kids who can walk and play, but not so great for little babies.
+Many of the baby cafes in Saigon are great for older kids who can walk and play, but not so great for little babies.
 But BAMA Kids Cafe is awesome for babies because they have a long, wide, padded bench that is perfect for laying little ones on.
-Plus they have short tables that they place on the bench for you to have easy access to your food and drinks.
+Plus, they have short tables that they place on the bench for you to have easy access to your food and drinks.

 The menu at BAMA Kids Cafe is no-frills – some sandwiches, hummus, fries, coffee, and juices.
-If your baby is under 1 years old you just need to order a drink and you can skip the hourly play fee.
-Menu prices are really reasonable and I can personally recommend the BLT and french fries.
+If your baby is under 1 year old, you just need to order a drink and you can skip the hourly play fee.
+Menu prices are reasonable and I can personally recommend the BLT and french fries.

 Older kids will love that BAMA has dress-up clothes, dollhouses, and a variety of other fun toys to keep them occupied.
 It’s a great place to get together with your mom friends and enjoy a coffee while your kids run around.
 The friendly staff members often play with the kids so you don’t have to.

 BAMA Kids Cafe has a bathroom with a changing stall for your baby.
 They don’t provide diapers or wipes so be sure to bring your own.

 Cons: BAMA Kids Cafe is a bit older than the other cafes so it doesn’t seem as pristinely clean.
 Plus, it’s cash only!